Alto Flugelhorn

 Here’s one!

-This is my Kanstul KHB-185, which was one of the Santa Clara Vanguard horns (it is even stamped as such on the bell!).
+This is the Kanstul KHB-185 I used to own, which was one of the Santa Clara Vanguard horns (it is even stamped as such on the bell!).
 SCV used these only through the 1992 season, after which they moved to all mellophones.

 This horn is a great player.
 It is certainly not point-and-shoot like a mellophone; you have to work for the right notes just like on a single F horn (which is only a whole step lower).
 But the reward for your efforts is a bell-front instrument that really does sound like a French horn.